cmtran09/project-x/README.md

 ## project-x-nba-comparison

 ## Overview
-A simple web application using the balldontlie API to allow useres to compare and chart two NBA players.
+I wanted to experiment with the data visualisation library Recharts.js so I created this simple web application that lets the user compare and chart the stats of two NBA players.

 The API's Documentation can be found here: https://www.balldontlie.io/#getting-started

 You can launch the site on [GitHub Pages](https://cmtran09.github.io/project-2-potterapi-pair/), or check out the [Repo](https://github.com/cmtran09/project-2-potterapi-pair).

-If you will like to download this repository and run the clone locally, run the following in your terminal:
+If you will like to download this repository and run it locally, run the following in your terminal:

 ```
 git clone https://github.com/cmtran09/project-2-potterapi-pair.git